SCENE 01 / MARINE WILDLIFE

 What wildlife is available in Spain?

 Spain is one of Europe's best wildlife destinations.
-The Iberian lynx, the world's most endangered cat, has recovered in Doñana and Sierra de Andújar; Spanish imperial eagles soar over Extremadura and Doñana; brown bears live in the Cantabrian Mountains of Asturias; and the Ebro Delta hosts large flamingo flocks.
+The Iberian lynx, the world's most endangered cat, has recovered in Doñana and Sierra de Andújar.
+Spanish imperial eagles soar over Extremadura and Doñana.
+Brown bears live in the Cantabrian Mountains of Asturias.
+And the Ebro Delta hosts large flamingo flocks.
 Add Iberian wolves, ibex, vultures and a vast birdlife including European turtle doves and bee-eaters.

 Do you have specialized wildlife crews?